 West of Cody, The East Yellowstone Valley is home to extraordinary wildlife.
 A sharp eye might spot elk, grizzly bear, bighorn sheep, moose, or deer feeding along the banks of the streams, on grassy benchlands, or amidst steep mountain cliffs.

-Outdoor enthusiasts will find a myriad of activities here including horse riding, hiking, biking, fishing, rock climbing, kayaking, river float trips, golfing and camping.
-If you like outdoor adventure, you are sure to find it in Cody/Yellowstone Country!
+Outdoor enthusiasts will find a myriad of activities here including horseback riding, hiking, biking, fishing, rock climbing, kayaking, river float trips, golfing and camping.
+If you like outdoor adventure, you are sure to find it in Cody Yellowstone!

 Modern accommodations such as locally owned and chain hotels, bed and breakfast providers, guest houses, cabins, campground and RV parks and guest and dude ranches cater to thousands of visitors each year.
 Fine restaurants, unique western clothing boutiques, and art and furniture galleries entice from all over the world.

 With the perfect blend of adventure and Western history, there’s no doubt that Cody is home to The Great American Adventure.
 Start planning your adventure at www.CodyYellowstone.org.